Vacaville, California Therapists

 • Substance Abuse and Addiction: A recent community health needs assessment noted concerns about drug and alcohol abuse and addiction in the region.
 During and after recovery, addicts can often benefit from mental health services to help maintain sobriety.

 • Divorce: While not all states report divorce rates, there is a common understanding that the rate of divorce in California is higher than in the rest of the country.
-Around 13% of Vacaville’s adult residents are divorced, which is higher than several surrounding cities.
+Around 11% of Vacaville’s adult residents are divorced, which is higher than in several surrounding cities.
 Divorce, or any marriage or family difficulty, can have a considerable impact on the mental health of everyone in the family.

 • Natural Disaster: It seems as though wildfires are becoming more prevalent and more disastrous every year.
 Parts of Northern California have been severely affected.
 The stress and fear associated with a spreading fire, having to evacuate, damaged property and rebuilding require special care.
 Anyone working to contain the fires should also pay close attention to their mental health, as well as their physical health, as they work.